top of page

 Breech Baby Acupuncture During Pregnancy

 During your last trimester, you may find that your baby has not turned into a good position for birth.
-Acupuncture and a treatment called moxibustion may help encourage the baby to turn.
+Acupuncture, and a treatment called moxibustion, is used here.
 Moxibustion is the burning of a stick made of mugwort leaves, and is applied in-directly over the skin at a specific acupuncture point.
 Treatment at around 34 to 36 weeks gestation is a good time to try.

 Acupuncture for breech baby at Bloom Acupuncture Auckland